emxsys/callattendant/README.md

 # Call Attendant
-Automated call attendant, call blocker, and voice messaging on a Raspberry Pi.
+Automated call attendant with call blocking and voice messaging on a Raspberry Pi.

 #### Table of Contents
 - [Overview](#overview)